Appearance

 | ERC-20 token | Approve manager, then call subscribe | Contract uses transferFrom to move tokens. |

 Reader subscription plans may accept native token or ERC-20 payments depending on the author configuration.
-Platform billing v1 uses ERC-20 payment flow because author billing needs predictable pricing semantics for tiers and extra storage.
+Platform billing v1 uses ERC-20 payment flow with USDC only because author billing needs predictable pricing semantics for tiers and extra storage.

 Backend confirmation rules